THE DESIGN PROGRAM

 Most of us have become accustomed to 'private' property boundaries and lines.
 The size and shape of those boundaries can vary in dimension and form, so we have formalized a legal method for defining the private boundary.
-It is within those lines that we can start to imagine a home and the personal, public and private spaces we would like to create.
+It is within those lines that we can start to imagine a home and the personal, public, and private spaces we would like to create.
 There are many influences beyond the boundary lines that will affect the decisions that we make within the lines.
 Views, noise, sunlight, shade and prevailing weather are a few features that lie beyond the borders that can influence our design decisions.
 Responding to those external features, while considering the program, we can begin to change and manipulate the existing conditions to create our new spaces within the lines.

 It might be helpful to imagine two extremes: Imagine one extreme is a structure, a simple box, located within the unseen boundaries of the property boundary.
 Beyond the walls of the 'box', there are no visible boundaries.
 Imagine only a large, open expanse separates it from the neighbors, street, and sidewalk.
-All the functions of the home are contained within the four walls, floor and roof of the box.
+All the functions of the home are contained within the four walls, floor, and roof of the box.
 Now imagine, on the other extreme, a situation where the 'private' property line is clearly defined by a tall solid fence and the only entrance through this privacy fence is by way a single gate.
-Stepping through the gate you enter into a private world where few influences from beyond the fence are perceived.
+Stepping through the gate you enter a private world where few influences from beyond the fence are perceived.
 The home located within this perimeter fence is defined by fragmented walls and planes that come together to form spaces.
 The spaces appear to be both interior and exterior with no clear definition of landscape and hardscape.

 DEFINING THE FUNCTIONS:

-Although homes that are designed very similar to these two extremes do exist in the world, most home designs fall somewhere between these examples and incorporate elements of both.
+Although homes that are designed similarly to these two extremes do exist in the world, most home designs fall somewhere between these examples and incorporate elements of both.
 The goal of this program worksheet is to assist you, and your architect, to better explore and define the kinds of spaces and functions that you need and desire within your property boundaries.
 The first phase of this program will help you to describe the spaces and functions within the home.
 During this phase, it is important to describe the function of the space and not space itself.
 For example, using the word bedroom to describe the sleeping area should be avoided.
 The reason it is important to avoid the use of these words to describe the space is that the use of these words will conger up preconceived and predefined images of the space.
 By reconsidering our preconceived ideas about space and function we can better explore unique and truly personal solutions for your particular needs.
 The following is a list of words that will help describe use or function, feel free to add or invent your own words as needed.
 During this phase try to reflect on the need for natural light, direct sunlight (when available), darkness, privacy, separation, proximity, volume, and enclosure.